 Most people work outside the village travelling either to Bury St Edmunds or further afield.
 Transport is supported by a limited bus service.
 There are about eight small businesses and self-employed services in the village including the popular bakery Woosters in the nearly fully restored windmill.
 The water mill is no longer operational and has been converted to a private house.
 There is a Post Office in the village, which also stocks some provisions, and there are two public houses: the Dun Cow which serves good food, and the Six Bells which has a restaurant and accommodation.

 A free monthly magazine, Bardwell Village News, is distributed to every home and is also available on line.

-Bardwell has a Church of England Primary School, currently with just under 60 children.
+Bardwell has a Church of England Primary School, currently with just over 60 children.
 The school is part of a growing Multi Academy Trust, ‘Tilian’.
 Strong links between the school and Church community are supported by the Foundation Governors who are members of the PCC.
 The church is used at least termly for their services.
 A small Open the Book team visits the school about twice a term.